Can I get Sky fibre broadband?

 38Mb or 76Mb – How to choose which speed is right for you

-Sky Fibre broadband comes in two flavours: 38Mb and 76Mb, the latter, obviously, exactly double the speed of the former.
+Sky Fibre broadband comes in two speeds: 38Mb and 76Mb, the latter, obviously, exactly double the speed of the former.
 But how do you know which speed is right for your household.
 There are a few strategies you can use to ensure you make the right choice…

 If you’re both lazy and wealthy, this is absolutely the best option.
 You don’t care about saving money, and you don’t care if you’re not going to use all that speed.
 It’s as fast as it gets, so why not?